 Chief Charlene Belleau

-    I recognize that education is the only way for people to better their lives and as Co-Chair of the Aboriginal Education Committee for School District 22 and a member of School District 23, I advocate for more inclusive education policies that recognize not only First Nations` interests but also First Nations` challenges with the current education model.
+Allan recognizes that education is one of the most important determinants of health and served two terms (2005-2007 and 2013-2019) as the Co-Chair of the Aboriginal Education Committee for School District 22.
+During this role as Co-Chair, he advocated for more inclusive policies that recognize First Nations interests as well as the challenges with the current education model.

 Prior to his current roles, Allan attended Okanagan College in Kelowna and worked in a variety of managerial positions including Security Manager at the Casino of The Rockies, Manager for the Travel Lodge, and Service Advisor for Cranbrook Dodge.
 He is also an entrepreneur and the owner of Maximum One Ventures.

 Allan and his wife have a blended family of four children and five grandchildren; he lives on the Okanagan Indian Band Reserve near Armstrong BC.